ericblade/xo/README.md

 The XO icon is copyright Sindre Mehus, from Subsonic.
 Additional graphics and Icons are copyright Asle Hoeg-Mikkelsen.

-*** THIS REPOSITORY CONTAINS SUBMODULES.
-*** MAKE SURE YOU INIT ALL SUBMODULES, OR THAT YOU HAVE DONE A RECURSIVE CHECKOUT.

 === To run in Chrome ===

 (Windows) Create a new shortcut on your desktop to Chrome.
 Edit that shortcut, and add "--disable-web-security" to the Target.